 - Crimes against humanity, such as the extermination of racial, ethnic, and religious groups and other such atrocities against civilians

 Though there were negative features included in the Nuremberg trials, the death penalty, for example, the positive result of Nuremberg can never be gainsaid: it set an international principle that legal conviction for crimes against humanity and war crimes removes the traditional defense of sovereign immunity.
-Obedience to orders at the bottom is no defense; nor, at the top, can the claim to be clothed in the sovereignty of an independent state.
+Obedience to orders from political leaders is no defense.
 International law has a duty to punish those who are convicted of war crimes.

 America and many other nations have ignored the Nuremberg precedent for over 50 years.
 The United States, under the iron grip of the capitalist cabal, has done no more than sign convention after convention--without ratifying or enforcing them.
 Since Nuremberg, many horrendous instances of genocide have occurred--the killing fields of Rwanda and Bosnia being just two examples--that have gone completely unindicted and unpunished.

-The international capitalist cabal has abrogated its pledge to such international pacts as the Geneva Convention, just as it has annulled major elements of the U.S. Constitution.
+The US government has abrogated its pledge to such international pacts as the Geneva Convention, just as it has annulled major elements of the U.S. Constitution.
 It refuses to ratify the International Criminal Court, using the spurious excuse that American political and military personnel should not be tried as war criminals by other nations.

 Are You A War Criminal?